nnaumenko/metaf/docs/sphinx/api_reference.rst

 			Indicates that automated station is equipped with present weather identifier and this sensor is not operating.

-		.. cpp:enumerator:: PNO

-			Indicates that automated station is equipped with tipping bucket rain gauge and this sensor is not operating.

-		.. cpp:enumerator:: FZRANO

-			Indicates that automated station is equipped with freezing rain sensor and this sensor is not operating.

 		.. cpp:enumerator:: TSNO

 			Indicates that automated station is equipped with lightning detector and this sensor is not operating.